Hover to see how factors connect to Inhibition. Then click connected factors to explore strategies related to multiple factors.

 Inhibition, a component of executive functioning, is the ability to suppress Attention to irrelevant input and to focus on pertinent stimuli or information.
 Students use these skills to successfully pay attention to lessons and problems.
+Inhibition is essential for Self-Regulation, allowing students to monitor and suppress inappropriate tendencies and behaviors.
 By helping students control both their focus and their behavior, Inhibition affects the development of math skills and allows students to move away from strategies that are not effective to support math success.

 Inhibition occurs at two levels: